 This is the angle between the clivus (the inside front on the bottom of the skull) and the back of the dens (C2).
 The problem being measured here is the skull is falling forward on the upper neck which can cause irritation of the front the brainstem and upper spinal cord.
 This movement is controlled by strong ligaments in the back of the neck at the nuchal, supraspinous, and interspinous ligaments.
 It’s also controlled by the posterior atlantoaxial membrane (PAOM, a ligament at the back of the spinal canal) and to a lesser extent the transverse ligament.
 Abnormal is a bit different when reported by different authors.
 Less than 150 degrees (4) was originally reported with others stating that normal is between 145° to 160° in the neutral position (3).
 The differences in opinion are likely due to the fact that things like kyphosis (forward head posture) and male/female sex can change the angle.

 This is another measurement that determines if the head has moved forward on the upper neck.
 This one is more complex, requiring two lines (one between the basion and the back of the spinal canal at C1 and another between the opisthion and the posterior aspect the front of the atlas) and then some division is applied.
-If it’s less than 1, the ratio is normal, if it’s >1 than it’s abnormal.
-To lean more, see my video below:
+If it’s less than 1, the ratio is normal, if it’s >1 then it’s abnormal.
+To learn more, see my video below:

 For craniocervical instability patients, it’s critical to understand the differences between static and moving studies.
 Since instability is a movement-based concept, images that capture what happens to the craniocervical junction when it moves will always be far superior to static images.
 However, because this field is newer, these measurements are less established and the data about what’s normal and abnormal is still being collected.
 Here are common measurements: